 - If a student has earned a baccalaureate degree or higher, the minimum 2.5 may be calculated on the final (30) semester credits.
 The science requirement must also be met.

-- Assessment: All Dental Hygiene applicants are required to comply with the Century College policy regarding assessment testing in reading comprehension, writing, and math prior to the application deadline.
-All required remedial/developmental coursework must be completed by the end of the summer session that precedes the beginning of the Dental Hygiene program, or the student will lose her/her space in the program.
+- Course Placement Testing: All Dental Hygiene applicants are required to comply with the Century College policy regarding course placement testing in reading comprehension, writing, and mathematics prior to the application deadline.
+All required remedial/developmental coursework must be completed by the end of the summer session that precedes the beginning of the Dental Hygiene program, or the student will lose her/his space in the program.
 It is strongly recommended students complete these courses prior to the application deadline.

 - Have a high school diploma or GED.

-- Applications will be accepted until March 31st for 12 openings starting the next Fall.
+- Applications will be accepted until March 30 for 12 openings starting the next Fall.
 Applicants who have completed all requirements prior to the deadline will be given first consideration.
-See special application booklet in Admissions; Counseling, Career, and Advising Center; or online for more information.
+See special application booklet in Admissions; Advising, Counseling and Career Center for more information.

 A copy of the program’s policy on hazardous materials, bloodborne pathogens, and infectious diseases is available upon request or by visiting http://www.osha.gov/SLTC/bloodbornepathogens/index.html